-- The members are not charged for the administration costs of the Plan and the Total Expense Ratio of the investments available is relatively low; - Administration quality and turnaround times are reviewed against stated service levels with further detail sought and challenge made, when necessary; - Consideration of improvements to service and member experience via online access to information; - Charges for the Plan's Legacy and Default Lifestyle Option investment strategies are below the charge cap of 0.75% a year; - Investment performance is regularly reviewed and action is taken where regular underperformance is observed; - Investment managers' ESG policies are reviewed regularly.
+- The members are not charged for the administration costs of the Plan and the Total Expense Ratio of the investments available is relatively low.
+Detailed information on the make up of costs and charges are captured in the annual Chair Statement; - Administration quality and turnaround times are reviewed against stated service levels with further detail sought and challenge made, when necessary; - Members can access information on their own benefits via online access and receive communications from time to time to provide an understanding of legislative changes. - Charges for the Plan's Legacy and Default Lifestyle Option investment strategies are below the charge cap of 0.75% a year; - Investment performance is regularly reviewed and action is taken where regular underperformance is observed; - Investment managers' ESG policies are reviewed regularly.
 All of the funds considered are currently rated "above satisfactory" or "satisfies requirements" across all of the ESG factors considered.
-The Trustee advisers monitor the managers' approaches on a regular basis and report any material changes to the Trustee; - Investment strategy is reviewed on a triennial basis or before if required, action is taken where the current strategy is underperforming, not compliant with legislation and/or does not meet the needs of the membership; - Governance, risk management and training plans for the Trustee to support them oversee the running of the Plan; - Members have access to various asset classes; and - Communications issued to members from time to time to provide an understanding of legislative changes.
+The Trustee advisers monitor the managers' approaches on a regular basis and report any material changes to the Trustee;

+- Investment strategy is reviewed on a triennial basis or before if required, action is taken where the current strategy is underperforming, not compliant with legislation and/or does not meet the needs of the membership; - Members have access to various asset classes; and - Governance, risk management and training plans for the Trustee to support them oversee the running of the Plan;